Submit request or call to make an appointment.

 Patients with ALCAPA may show symptoms in infancy.
 Signs and symptoms may include:

 ALCAPA is a very serious form of congenital heart disease.
 Without prompt diagnosis and treatment, the heart can suffer damage from a lack of oxygen.

-In infants, low energy, poor feeding/nursing and difficulty breathing may signal a problem with the heart, such as ALCAPA.
+In infants, low energy, poor feeding/nursing and difficulty breathing may signal an issue with the heart, such as ALCAPA.

 The following tests may provide more details to find the diagnosis:

 This complex surgery requires experience, skill and training.
-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, are the leading providers of pediatric heart care in Louisville and Southern Indiana.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute are the leading providers of pediatric heart care in Louisville and Southern Indiana.